-2. Proof-of-Work vs. Proof-of-Stake
+Understanding Proof-of-Work and Proof-of-Stake

 How does PoW work?

-All the transaction in the Bitcoin blockchain are grouped in a memory pool(known as mempool).
-And all these transactions need validation
+All the transactions in the Bitcoin blockchain are grouped in a memory pool(known as a mempool).
+And all these transactions need validation.

-Which is where mining comes in.
+This is where mining comes in.

-Their system tries one number after another until it finds the complete hash value.
-Once found, the miner announces his discovery on to the network so that the other nodes can verify it and create a new block.
+Their system tries one number after another until it finds the full hash value.
+Once found, the miner announces his discovery onto the network so that the other nodes can verify it and create a new block.

 One of the main strengths of the PoW algorithm is its resistance to attacks.
-Too effectively attack a major PoW system, you would have to own 51% of the computational power of the network.
-And the costs of doing that would be higher than the actual reward you could get off of the whole attack.
+To effectively attack a major PoW system, you would have to own 51% of the network’s computational power.

-How is PoS different?
+How does PoS work?

 Which one is better?

 While the POW algorithm is generally considered a more secure system, PoS is a more scalable alternative with a better long-term plan.